P.Y.T. (band): Career

-From bubblegum pop to urban influence

-P.Y.T.'s first single was originally planned to be the catchy, pop-inspired ballad "Something More Beautiful," showcasing the vocal talent and harmonization of the group.
-However, the single was soon switched to match the trends of the quickly-changing music market from a sugary pop piece to a mid-tempo track with an urban flair, the R&B-tinged "Down With Me," featuring mostly the vocals of Ashley Niven, who would go on to sing lead on most future PYT tracks.
+In 1999, the group released their first single, the ballad "Something More Beautiful".
+The following year, they released the R&B-tinged "Down With Me," featuring mostly the vocals of Ashley Niven.
 Though not credited, the members of P.Y.T. appeared as friends of fellow pop singer Mandy Moore in her music video "Candy."
-To promote their new single and forthcoming album, P.Y.T. toured with the likes of *NSYNC and Britney Spears, but not even a flashy music video for "Down With Me" was enough.
-The single was switched yet again, this time to the "Same Ol' Same Ol'".
-A remix version of the song that featured a bassline reminiscent of Dr. Dre and Snoop Dogg was released with a video, which premiered on Nickelodeon.
-P.Y.T. continued to tour with popular pop gigs 98 Degrees and Destiny's Child before finally releasing their debut album "PYT (Down With Me)" in August 2001.
-Soon after, P.Y.T. was dropped from Epic, and due to this as well as disagreements between members of the group, the girls went their separate ways, and P.Y.T. was disbanded.
+To promote their new single and forthcoming album, P.Y.T. toured with the likes of *NSYNC and Britney Spears.
+In 2001, the group released the single "Same Ol' Same Ol'".
+A remix version of the song was released with a video which premiered on Nickelodeon.
+P.Y.T. continued to tour with 98 Degrees and Destiny's Child before finally releasing their debut album "PYT (Down With Me)" in August 2001.
+Soon after, P.Y.T. was dropped from Epic.

-A number of other "bubblegum pop" songs left over from the era of "Something More Beautiful," featuring fairly equal shares of vocals by all four group members, were never officially released as they did not match the urban style of the "PYT (Down With Me)" album.
-A few of those songs were re-recorded and used by girl group Huckapoo in 2006.

-Disbanding

-The band was released by their record company in early 2002.
 After considering finding a new label the band disbanded soon after.

 Groupmates Lauren Mayhew and Lydia Bell formed a new group called Turning Point.
 Even after adding more members, the group fell apart.
 Mayhew decided to focus on acting and went on to host The N's teen version of Access Hollywood -- Real Access.
 She has since had guest roles on television programs such as Joan of Arcadia and American Dreams.
 In films, Mayhew portrayed the role of Robin in the film Raise Your Voice starring Hilary Duff, and Arianna in American Pie: Band Camp.
 She was the Ring Announcer from the World Wrestling Entertainment's ECW brand.
 Tracy Williams formed the all-girl trio UC3, which has played throughout the United States and performed for US troops overseas.

+A number of unreleased songs by the group were re-recorded and used by girl group Huckapoo in 2006.